Zipcoder/reveal-slides.tcus/md/collections-stack,linkedlist,queue.md

 -
-### Queues, Dequeues, and Stacks
+### Queues, Deques, and Stacks

 - Queue -- Adds elements to one end and removes from the other (FIFO)
 - Stack -- Adds elements to one end and removes them from the same (LIFO)
-- Dequeue -- "double-ended queue" adds and removes elements at both ends
+- Deque -- "double-ended queue" adds and removes elements at both ends

-Note: `Dequeue` is often used for stacks as well
+Note: `Deque` is often used for stacks as well

 -